TTalex/TTalex.github.io/_posts/2016-05-15-Blue-hair-and-black-rims.md

 }
 ```

 The second thing are the usage of svg filters on the cutout image, overlapping the background one.
 Filters using feColorMatrix are pretty simple to use once you get the gist of it.
-The four lines define red, green, blue and alpha chanels to apply to each of the image pixels.
+The four lines define red, green, blue and alpha channels to apply to each of the image pixels.
 In order to apply coloration to any image, including very dark ones, the luminosity needs to be boosted, this is what the "whity" filter does.
 The second filter, "color", leaves the image unchanged for now.

 ```html
 <svg  viewBox="0 0 1 1" style="height:80%; position: fixed; bottom:0;">